Coastal Hazards Adaptation Plan

 • As part of Council's wider Climate Change Response Plan (CCRP), Council is working to assess risks from other climate change-related hazards such as heatwaves, flooding, and drought.
 The CCRP was developed in response to Council's declaration of a global climate emergency in 2019.
 The work was guided by input from stakeholders across a range of climate-affected sectors (e.g. agriculture, health, business and tourism).

 Council is also participating in the Queensland Climate Resilient Councils (QCRC) initiative.
 The QCRC initiative is a multi-year program aimed at helping Queensland local governments to strengthen internal council decision-making processes to respond to climate change.
 It is being administered by the Local Government Association of Queensland in partnership with the Queensland Department of Environment and Science.
 With funding from the QCRC, in 2021, Noosa and Sunshine Coast Councils joined forces to develop a region-wide Climate Action Roadmap.
-Part of this project aims to improve community and Council capacity and preparedeness to better respond to increasing risks related to climate change.
+Part of this project aims to improve community and Council capacity and preparedness to better respond to increasing risks related to climate change.

 • Council is investigating climate change-related risks to the Noosa hinterland as part of the broader, whole-of-shire Climate Change Response Plan (CCRP).